quicwg/wg-materials/ietf101/minutes.md

 mnot: In your proposal, this is always opt-in for both parties, right?
 It's not a guarantee even if it is in the invariants.

 Brian: Yes.
-On the point of greasing, individual flows can choose to opt in or out on a probibalistic basis.
+On the point of greasing, individual flows can choose to opt in or out on a probabilistic basis.
 And if everyone chooses to not opt in, then there just are no signals.

 Gabriel: I wanted to emphasize the nature of opt-in.
 We would definitely opt-in (Microsoft), not necessarily 100% of the time, but we would participate.
 The reason I'm confident for support is that we have done privacy analysis; I'd like to see the same done for the vec.